Mathématique: Chapter 80

 Young shook it.

 “Is there anything you can tell us about the crystal Colonel Sheppard was carrying?”
-Zelenka asked, fixing Young with an earnest, unwavering gaze.
-“Unfortunately Dr. McKay is succumbing to his own hysterics.”
+Zelenka fixed Young with an earnest, unwavering gaze.
+“Unfortunately, Dr. McKay is succumbing to his own hysterics and is of little help.”

-“I heard that,” McKay snarled, his fingers moving dexterously over his console.
+“I heard that.”
+McKay’s fingertips moved dexterously over his console.

 “Carved?”
 Zelenka repeated.
 “And—and red?”

 Young nodded.
-“Not a normal crystal spar.
-Complicated.
+“Not a normal crystal spar like you’d see in a drive.
+It was complicated.
 More round than cylindrical.”

 Zelenka nodded crisply and returned to his station.
 “See?”
 He eyed McKay forbiddingly.
 “Magic.
-Also known as ‘energetic conversion powered by a living-crystal matrix’.”
+Or, if you prefer, ‘energetic conversion of a living-crystal matrix’.”

-“Fourteen hundred,” McKay said without looking up.
+“Fourteen hundred,” McKay snapped.
 The sea-colored light shone off his hair.

-“Eli,” Young said, pushing his luck at a loud enough volume for the whole room to hear, “stick with Dr. Zelenka.”
+“Eli.”
+Young pushed his luck with enough volume for the whole room to hear.
+“Stick with Dr. Zelenka.”

 “Eli Wallace.”
 Eli held out his hand and smiled.
 “I’m Nick Rush’s intern.”

 Zelenka practically tripped over himself trying to get out of his seat.
 “Oh.
 OH!
 You work for Dr. Rush?
 Why didn’t you say so?”
 He took Eli’s hand in both of his.
 “Very nice to meet you.
 Very nice.
 You want a chair?
 Take mine.
-I’ll get another one.”
+I’ll get another.”

 “Pathetic,” McKay muttered under his breath.